Trump’s conduct is impeachable, scholars tell hearings

 However, he said that, on reviewing the evidence, his conclusion was that “this president has attacked each of the constitution’s safeguards against establishing a monarchy in this country”.

 Jonathan Turley, a law professor at George Washington University, gave a different view.
-Selected by Republicans to attend the hearing, he said that Mr Trump’s activities did not meet the standard of impeachment.
+Selected by Republicans to attend the hearing – the other three witnesses were selected by Democrats – he said that Mr Trump’s activities did not meet the standard of impeachment.

 “This is wrong,” he said.
 While Mr Trump’s call with Mr Zelenskiy was “anything but perfect”, he said: “This is not how we impeach an American president.”